masrtis/Algorithms/README.md

-SortAlgorithms
+Algorithms
 ==============

-Implementation of various sorting algorithms in C++11.
+Implementation of various algorithms in C++11.